tunnuz/cpplex/README.md

     *   Simplex (The real simplex algorithm implementation)
     *   The solver

-The solver depends on Simplex.
+Simplex is a template header-only library that implements the simplex algorithm.
+Solver takes problems and solves them using Simplex.
 The project can be built either under Windows (there is a MS Visual Studio 2008 solution which can be automatically coverted to a 2010 solution without complications), Linux (make) or MacOS (make).